Skip to main content

 - Does the queue apply to every course I want to register for?

 - Generally yes, unless you are interested in registering for an ODL extended term (9-month) course that has a special registration time.
 See http://www.d.umn.edu/ce/distanceeducation/online/Return to Top

 - I am not working toward a degree.
 When do I register?

-- NOTE: Non-degree-seeking students (students not admitted to a University of Minnesota degree or certificate program) are assigned Stage 10 and they may register during open registration.
-See Registration times to find open registration dates for the current registration period.Return to Top
+- NOTE: Returning non-degree-seeking students (students not admitted to a University of Minnesota degree or certificate program) are assigned Stage 11 and they may register during open registration.
+See registration times to find open registration dates for the current registration period.Return to Top

 - I did not get an e-mail about my registration time.
 What should I do?